Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 This being an undesirable trait in a system that was intended to last indefinitely, the emitter automatically purged the resonance on a regular basis, again via a quantum-mechanical process reversion as-yet unknown to Human physics.

-If the right amount of energy was applied in exactly the right place at exactly the right time…
+If the right amount of energy was applied in exactly the right place at exactly the right time...

 The countdown ticked down through the last second, and several things happened on a time scale that organic life simply couldn’t perceive.

 First, the emitter entered its reversion phase.
 A few attoseconds later, the leading edge of an X-Ray laser pulse fired from in-system struck the crease in the Sol Containment Field where the shield twisted around the emitter.

 Those high-energy photons didn’t - couldn’t - reach the emitter itself, which would survive this moment totally unscathed.
 But the result was that the whole shield convulsed violently under the unexpected load at exactly the most inconvenient moment.
-It rang like a gong, shivered, wavered…
+It rang like a gong, shivered, wavered...

 ...And a tiny hole appeared at the field antinode opposite the emitter as it stabilized.
 It lasted for a tenth of a microsecond before the emitter finished its reversion cycle, the excess energy was discharged in a massive neutrino burst, and normal operation resumed.